SSD vs HDD: What is the Difference Between SSD and HDD

 - It can store data like text documents, images, videos, etc.

-- HDD device can store operating system files and software related files.
+- HDD devices can store operating system files and software-related files.

-- It sizes very small, and it is portable in use.
+- It is very small, and it is portable in use.

 Advantages of SSD

-- SSD drive offers access speed of 35 to 100 micro-second.
-So it is able to deliver 100 times the performance of HDDs
+- SSD drives offer access speeds of 35 to 100 microseconds.
+So it can deliver 100 times the performance of HDDs.

 - SSDs have lightweight components or moving parts, as they are more mobile-friendly and are much better suited for constant traveling.